Integrated Homelessness and Addictions Response Centre

 Stay involved

 This site shares public data while STEVI keeps IHARC's clients and staff connected.
-Choose what you need today.
+If you're already working with IHARC, STEVI is the secure portal for updates, documents, and outreach coordination.